franfif/algoinvest-trade/README.md

 | Share B | 400   | 0.19     | 76            |

 Doing so would prevent buying the next share with a much larger actual profit, because the amount of money left is then too low.<br>
-In this situation, the share with a lower percentage profit would have been much more profitable, simply because the cost is higher.
+In this situation, the share with a lower percentage profit would have been much more profitable, simply because the cost was higher.